-B. Non Compliance with the Law
+2. Non-Compliance with the Law

 While getting a seal of approval is difficult but the absence of it is something that becomes one of the biggest reasons behind healthcare stakeholders not believing in the system.
 The absence of the seal of approval by the FDA or a HIPAA compliant badge in the application’s home screen or in the screenshots used in the App Store and Play Store is also something that is keeping the stakeholders at bay.

-C. The absence of Data Ingenuity
+3. The absence of data encryption

-You know how it is said that once you enter your medical condition, even if it’s a flu, it will take you to a page which says you have a terminal disease.
+You know how it is said that once you enter your medical condition, even if it’s the flu, it will take you to a page that says you have a terminal disease.
 This saying has been the outcome of people’s experiences not only on the internet but also on mobile apps – something that has left a question mark on the reliability of medical advice shared by anyone other than a medical practitioner.

-D. Prevalent Negative Sentiment About the Mobile Health Domain
+4. Prevalent Negative Sentiment About the Mobile Health Domain